thoughtworksarts/thoughtworksarts.github.io/app/_posts/2019-04-29-why-democratization-ai-blockchain.markdown

 title  : "Why We Are Investigating the Democratization of AI via Blockchain" author : Directors
 ---
-ThoughtWorks Arts has [published an open call](/open-call/2019-democratization-ai-blockchain/) for artists to investigate the monopolization and centralization of artificial intelligence by a small number of corporate giants and state actors.
+Thoughtworks Arts has [published an open call](/open-call/2019-democratization-ai-blockchain/) for artists to investigate the monopolization and centralization of artificial intelligence by a small number of corporate giants and state actors.

 {% include image file='closing.jpg'
    caption='Image by [Radek Bet](https://www.flickr.com/photos/122499633@N02/15754112251/)' %}